Lenddo/android-lenddo-data/README.md

 ## Pre-requisites

-Make sure you have the latest version of Android Studio properly setup and installed, please refer to the Google Developer site for the instructions [Android Studio Download and Installation Instructions.](https://developer.android.com/sdk/index.html)
+Make sure you have Android Studio properly setup and installed, please refer to the Google Developer site for the instructions [Android Studio Download and Installation Instructions.](https://developer.android.com/sdk/index.html) Currently the supported IDE is up to version 2.3.3.
+The SDK is not compatible with the Beta release of Android Studio.
+Also, use API 25 Build tools.
+API 26 build tools are not yet compatible as of this moment.

 Before incorporating the Data SDK into your app, you should be provided with the following information: